siemens/embb/doc/tutorial/tutorial.template.md

 #### Simplified Interface for SMP actions

-MTAPI CPP provides a simpler version of the MTAPI interface for SMP actions.
-The signature of the action function for the simplified API looks like this:
+The signature of an action function for the simplified API (SMP systems) looks like this:

     void simpleActionFunction(
       TaskContext & task_context